Khatri: Bengal

-In Bengal, Burdwan Raj (1657–1955) was a Khatri dynasty, which gained a high social position for Khatris in the region resulting in greater migration of Khatris from Punjab to Bengal.
+In Bengal, Burdwan Raj (1657–1955) was a Khatri dynasty, which gained a high social position for Khatris in the region resulting in the increased migration of Khatris from Punjab to Bengal.
 When Guru Tegh Bahadur visited Bengal in 1666, he was welcomed by the local Khatris, thereby supporting earlier waves of migration of Khatris to Bengal as well.

 Gujarat

-Historian Douglas E. Hanes states that the Khatri weavers in Gujarat trace their ancestry to either Champaner (Panch Mahals District) or Hinglaj (Sindh) and the community genealogists believe that the migration happened during the late sixteenth' century.
+Historian Douglas E. Hanes states he Khatri weavers in Gujarat trace their ancestry to either Champaner (Panch Mahals District) or Hinglaj (Sindh) and the community genealogists believe the migration happened during the late sixteenth' century.

-Suraiya Faroqhi, writes that, in 1742 Gujarat, the Khatris had protested the immigration of Muslim weavers by refusing to deliver cloth to the East India Company.
-In another case Khatris taught weaving to Kunbis due to receiving excessive orders who soon became strong competitors to the Khatris much to their chagrin.
-In the mid-1770s, the Mughal governor granted the Kunbi rivals rights to manufacture saris.
+Suraiya Faroqhi, writes that in 1742 Gujarat, the Khatris had protested the immigration of Muslim weavers by refusing to deliver cloth to the East India Company.
+In another case Khatris taught weaving to Kunbis due to receiving excessive orders who soon became strong competitors to the Khatris,.much to their chagrin.
+In the mid-1770s, the Mughal governor granted the Kunbi rivals the rights to manufacture saris.
 This licence was later revoked in 1800 due to pressure from the British, after a deal was struck between the Khatris and the East India Company, in which the Khatris would weave only for the EIC until certain quotas were met.

-The Gujarat Sultanate (1407–1523) was a medieval Muslim dynasty founded by Zafar Khan Muzaffar, a member of the Tank caste of Punjabi Khatris according to the contemporary historian Shiekh Sikander or Rajputs.
-He started as a menial but rose to the level of a noble in the Delhi Sultan's family and became the Governor of Gujrat.
-After Timur attacked the city, people fled to Gujarat and it became independent.